samar19/room207_livpeer/README.md

 ```
 If you use the Arseeding service provided by web3infra, you need to pay for the response order, otherwise the data will clear after 24 hours.
 ```
-**We are using this limitation to create a real-life use case of providing temporary access!** From a very high level, whenever a Quick-NFT is minted, Dappstar also creates a file called ttlFile and uploads on web3infra without paying.
-Whenever the client tries to access any protected resource (i.e. the private content), Dappstar checks if the ttlFile was created by the back end and if it still exists.
+**We are using this limitation to create a real-life use case of providing temporary access!** From a very high level, whenever a Quick-NFT is minted, Room207 also creates a file called ttlFile and uploads on web3infra without paying.
+Whenever the client tries to access any protected resource (i.e. the private content), Room207 checks if the ttlFile was created by the back end and if it still exists.
 If it does, it means that the access could be given otherwise it is denied!

 ## Engineering the decentralized temporary access with Arseeding
 Let's try to understand how it all works by going through the journey!
 1. A fan initiates the journey by minting a Quick-NFT.
-2. The client (Dappstar's front end), before initiating the mint call to the NFT smart contract, calls Dappstar's back end to get token-uri (it is for storing NFT metadata like title, NFT's image URI etc; can be ignored for now).
+2. The client (Room207's front end), before initiating the mint call to the NFT smart contract, calls Room207's back end to get token-uri (it is for storing NFT metadata like title, NFT's image URI etc; can be ignored for now).
 3. Back end, while generating the token-uri, also creates the ttlFile and uploads on web3infra without payment; it uses `createAndSubmitItem` method of `arseeding-js` SDK to do so.
 4. Back end responds with the token-uri and ttlFileUri; ttlFileUri is the URI of the ttlFile that is uploaded on the web3infra.
 5. Client saves the ttlFileUri in browser's local storage.